iStent® Trabecular Micro-Bypass: Add an Exciting New Glaucoma Technology to your Cataract Surgery

 While mild-to-moderate open-angle glaucoma is very common, many people are unaware of their condition, especially in the early stages, when their vision may be unaffected.
 In many people, open-angle glaucoma is characterized by an increase in the intraocular pressure (IOP) of your eye.
 This pressure is caused by the buildup of fluid with the eye.
 Too much fluid raises pressure, which can cause the gradual loss of vision.
 And while glaucoma moves slowly, its damage is irreparable.

 The world’s tiniest medical device—iStent—is 20,000 times smaller than the intraocular lenses (IOL) used in your cataract surgery.
 But the size of iStent is only part of its story.
 By increasing the eye’s ability to drain fluid, this technology is designed to reduce the pressure in your eye.

 iStent works like the stents used to prevent heart attacks and strokes.
-When blood vessels get clogged, a sent creates access to vessel flow.
-While a highly innovative techology, how iStent works is elegantly simple:
+When blood vessels get clogged, iStent creates access to vessel flow.
+While a highly innovative technology, how iStent works is elegantly simple:

 - If you have glaucoma, over time the eye’s natural drainage system becomes clogged

 - iStent creates a permanent opening through the blockage to improve the eye’s natural outflow